eventide-project/docs/user-guide/messages-and-message-data/messages.md

 # Messages

 Messages are packages of data that are the principle means of transmission of instructions and status between services.

-See [Message Facts](/core-concepts/messages-and-messaging/) for more details about messages.
+They carry data between services and processes.
+Messages typically represent commands or events, and are recorded or _sent_ via the [message store](/user-guide/message-store/) (or other message transport).

 ## Example